firef1a/dfrevert/README.md

 Replaces the **TERRIBLE** and **UGLY** _new rank tags_ 👎👎LLLL with the **AMAZING** and **BEAUTIFUL** _old chat tags_ (very W) 🔥, or you can replace the rank tags with your own colors, text, and symbols!!!

 ## This mod is exclusively for the minecraft server [DiamondFire](https://mcdiamondfire.com/)
-Do not use this mod if you don't player DiamondFire, you'll be very disappointed!
+Do not use this mod if you don't play DiamondFire, you'll be very disappointed!

 ### New Chat Tags (L)
 ![new](https://cdn.modrinth.com/data/cached_images/3974d68eb66ba03106bd9bec253081e3f0792589.png)